What Are the Dangers of Distracted Driving?

 The Three Types of Distracted Driving

-The CDC identifies three main types of driving distractions:
+The Centers for Disease Control (CDC) identifies three main types of driving distractions:

 - Visual Distractions.
 Anything that takes your eyes off of the road.